ekbanasolutions/aditas/README.md

 ## Introduction

 Aditas is a python based application which displays information such as service-specific (Hadoop, HBase, Elasticsearch) summaries, graphs, and alerts.
-You can create and manage your cluster using kento to perform basic operational tasks, such as starting and stopping services, adding hosts to your cluster, and updating service configurations.
-You also can use kento to monitor cpu-usage, memory-usage, network-bandwidth, disk-usage, disk I/O and top processes of your linux system.
+You can create and manage your cluster using aditas to perform basic operational tasks, such as starting and stopping services, adding hosts to your cluster, and updating service configurations.
+You also can use aditas to monitor cpu-usage, memory-usage, network-bandwidth, disk-usage, disk I/O and top processes of your linux system.

 ## Features
 We have many features for both Bigdata services and linux server.